 Please note that Vulnerable Sector Searches will only be completed for local residents.
 If you are not a Medicine Hat resident you need to contact the police agency in your local area.

-Individuals may attend in person to the MHPS, 884 2nd Street SE, Medicine Hat, Alberta with two pieces of government identification must be provided, including both name and date of birth, such as:
+Two pieces of government identification must be provided, including both name and date of birth, such as:

 One Picture I.D. such as Provincial Drivers Licence, Passport, Citizenship Card, Motor Vehicles Registry Photo ID card, Native Status Card or PALS.

 One other I.D. such as Birth Certificate, Alberta Health Care Card, Immigration Documents or Marriage Certificate.
 (Social Insurance Cards are not acceptable as they do not include date of birth)

 Criminal Records - Adult and Youth (includes indictable, dual procedure and summary conviction offences)

 Pending and outstanding charges

 Police Files / Information Reports